nathanlc/dont-be-strangers/README.md

 (This is just an excuse to learn zig.)

 ## TODO
+- Compile for the Raspberry Pi and see if it can run there.
 - Add reminders.
 - Test the removeExpired methods.
 App should be initiated with a "time machine" so that these can be easily tested.
 - Refresh token when need be.